digital-asset/daml-finance/docs/source/packages/instrument-extensions.rst

     - :ref:`Fpml <module-daml-finance-instrument-swap-fpml-instrument-17241>`:
       This template models interest rate swaps and currency swaps using the `FpML swap schema <https://www.fpml.org/spec/fpml-5-11-3-lcwd-1/html/confirmation/schemaDocumentation/schemas/fpml-ird-5-11_xsd/complexTypes/Swap.html>`_

+    Check out the tutorial on
+    :doc:`How to use the Swap extension package <../tutorials/instrument-modeling/swap-extension>` for a description of how to use the swap extension in practice.

 Equity
 ======